 The right parietal lobe is a portion of the brain that has many important functions in language and mathematical reasoning.
 Though it shares some functions with the left parietal lobe, the two lobes' responsibilities are more different than alike.
-Individuals who are left-handed use their right parietal lobe more than their left.
+Individuals who are left-handed use their left parietal lobe less than their right.
 Damage to the lobe can result in impairment of spatial memory.

 Humans' brains have two parietal lobes at the top back of the brain.
 Overall, the lobes process information from the physical senses: touch, taste, smell, pressure and temperature.
 For interpreting sensory input, each lobe is responsible for the opposite side of the body.
 For example, if one were to stub his or her left toe, the right parietal lobe would interpret that signal of pain.
 Outside of this shared responsibility, the functions of the right and left parietal lobes are very different.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 The right parietal lobe's primary function is to understand the spatial relationship in objects one sees.
 Recognizing patterns is essential to nearly all problem solving, a trait that allowed early humans to survive.
 Spatial reasoning is an extension of this skill.
 For example, a master chess player has the ability to see many moves ahead by constructing and then manipulating a mental image in his or her mind.
 A developed right parietal lobe is responsible for this skill when applied to chess or any other problem where one needs to make the right choice in a given situation.